‘Empowering every individual as they learn and grow through God’s love’.

 The school follows the health and safety recommendations made by Devon County Council in its publication "Computers in Educational Establishments".
 Health and safety awareness forms an integral part of pupils' learning in ICT.

 The school implements policies for acceptable use of the Internet and email as recommended in Devon County Council documents.
 Pupils are shielded from inappropriate materials on the Internet by means of the filtered router provided by Eclipse as part of the Information Devon service, or SWGfL

-During Key Stage 2, children in Years 3,4, 5 and 6 are taken swimming at a local pool.
-In line with the Local Authority P.E. guidelines, this is an intensive six week block of lessons during the Summer term.
+In Key Stage 2, children in Years 3,4, 5 and 6 have an intensive six week block of lessons during the Summer term at Honiton swimming pool, in line with Local Authority P.E. guidelines.

 Please talk to your child's teacher or the school direct (see Contact Us tab) if you would like to find out more about our curriculum.